poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 Inquire at Guild of Healers and Alchemists
 }}
 }}

 #### Solution
 Party must find rare herbs, plants, or flowers.
+The Alchemist's Guild isn't actually sure what the cure will be and needs to try out several herbs and rare plants.
+:
 Possible plants include:
 :
 | Herb                  | Where Found                    | Properties                                              |
 | --------------------- | ------------------------------ | ------------------------------------------------------- |